nayeonk/itpwebdev/notes-and-assignments/assignments/104/project-requirements.md

 ### Important Dates
 * Due Date: 5/1 by 11:59pm posted to your class page (syallbus says 6pm but there will be a 6 hour grace period)
+* Late Dadline: 5/8 for 92% credit.
+If you would like the extension, you MUST email the grader and I before the first due date (5/1) letting us know you will take the extension.
-* Project Presentations: 5/11 5pm.
+* Project Presentations: 5/11 5pm at KAP160.
 Everyone is required to attend, but presentation is required only for those that want extra credit.
+	* Presentations generally take about 5 - 8 minutes.
+You explain to the class your project, generally highlighting some of the elements/aspects from your project proposal.
+Then you tour or demo your Web site for the class.
+	* Make sure to sign up for presentation by 4/27

 ### Requirements